 - Run on Windows or Mac OS (natively)

 - Same database files will work on both Windows or Mac OS

-- New report generator with additional user customization options
+- Add additional user customization options for report generation

 - Data from previous Clooz versions (1.23, 2.1, 3) will upgrade to version 4 (old database files must be upgraded on Windows systems before copying to Mac’s)

 - Tool for moving data from one template type to another (such as from a Generic Document to a new more specific document type)

 - Expansion of direct interfaces to other genealogical software

 - Import / Export capability to external spreadsheet files